pvsone/opa-ext-authz/custom-app/docker-compose-styra-das/README.md

 ### 7. Review the Decisions in Styra DAS

-After OPA evaluates the query made via the demo web app, the OPA will send a log of the decision to Styra DAS.
-You can view them under the `System` -> `Decisions` tab.
+OPA will evaluate each authorization query from the demo web app, and return to it the result.
+Based on the Styra DAS configuration, the OPA will also send a log of the decision to Styra DAS.
+You can view each log entry under the `System` -> `Decisions` tab.